pdamodaran/m2x-java/README.md

 	client.blueprints()
 ```

-This is thread-safe objects, so they can be stored and reused.
+These are thread-safe objects, so they can be stored and reused.

 #### Fetch a collection of items ([Spec](https://m2x.att.com/developer/documentation/datasource#List-Blueprints)):